 Everything You Need to Know About Brake Pads for Your Car

 As we mentioned before, brake pads are extremely important when it comes to the safety of your vehicle.
 They’re a key component to slowing down your car efficiently and quickly, and you’ll likely know when it’s time to replace your brake pads because braking performance has noticeably suffered.
 Unfortunately there are no predefined time periods as to when your brake pads should be replaced, as that naturally depends on the amount of driving you do and the type of driving you do.
 Typically however, most companies recommend changing your pads within two years.

 Below, we’ll go into detail about everything you need to know about brake pads, including the different types, when you should replace them, and even tips on how to make them last longer.

-Nowadays, most modern vehicles leave the assembly line with a variety of different brake pads as standard equipment.
+Modern vehicles leave the assembly line with a variety of different brake pads as standard equipment.
 Some automakers will equip conventional, non-performance vehicles with more affordable pads to keep costs down, while high-performance vehicles likely come with high-performance pads.
 Some vehicles may even use a combination of different types of brake pads, with an emphasis on performance in the front of the vehicle.

 Below, we take a look at the most popular types of brake pads you’ll find on the shelf at your local auto parts store or online.

 While ceramic brake pads are getting more and more common, semi-metallic brake pads are still the most popular.
 Mostly made of metal, these pads are durable and efficient, while offering solid durability.
 Typically, semi-metallic brake pads feature metal content between 30% and 65%, which is mixed with graphite, copper, or steel wire wool.
 The result is a pad that offers good heat transfer capability, which is important to keep brakes performing as well as possible.